cropr/kbsb_ui/content/pages/index.md

    - Consultation of the results of [Interclubs 2023-24](https://www.frbe-kbsb.be/index.php/interclubs/2022-2023)
    - The use of [Club Manager](/clubs/manager) by the club's administrators
    - The use of [Interclubs Manager](/interclubs/manager) by the club's administrators
+   - Short manual for setting up the [Player List](/interclubs/docplayerlist)
    - Consultation of [tournament results of SWAR](https://www.frbe-kbsb.be/sites/manager/GestionSWAR/SwarResults.php)

 updated_by: 95162e3e-623b-4d65-9b52-2463e3620b8a